 Revisions made on Reference terms standard during FSC3 caused an immediate change in the topic structure of the data dictionary: "Assessment Methods" was renamed "Assessment models" with the agreed list of reference terms as compiled in annex 1.2 (these terms do no longer include "Direct" or "Indirect").
 Further, it was decided that the "Assessment model" was to be considered together with "Assessment Data".

-These changes were implemented in the present version of the data dictionary.
-The data dictionary document will be accessible for the Partners only.
+These changes were implemented in the FSC4 version of the data dictionary.